26th Annual Black Graduation Ceremony & Kente Ceremony

 The Black Graduation Ceremony is a pre-commencement celebration to honor African and African American students who through unyielding determination have successfully completed an undergraduate or graduate degree from the University of Washington.
 The Ceremony is representative of African and African American culture and heritage, embraces the value of community and scholarship, and culminates with a Kente Stole presentation.
 This is a Celebration for Graduates to be recognized for their accomplishments and provided an opportunity to honor significant people who have helped them achieve their goal.
 Students are honored together in one setting and their families also get the opportunity to celebrate their hard work and dedication.

 Participation in the 2020 UW Black Graduation Ceremony is open to all UW Seattle undergraduate and graduate students who have earned their degree between Autumn ‘21, Winter ‘22, Spring ‘22 or are scheduled to earn their degree Summer ‘22.

 Graduates must register by May 20, 2022 to be listed in the program and receive a recognition gift.

 Kente is native to Ghana and was developed in the 17th century by the Ashanti people.
 It has its roots in a long tradition of African weaving, dating back to about 3000 B.C.
 Often reserved for royalty, the stole is a visual representation of history, philosophy, ethics, oral literature, religious beliefs, social values and political thoughts.

-During the Ceremony each graduate will be gifted with a Kente stole by a significant person or people in their lives, when the ceremony is in person).
+During the Ceremony each graduate will be gifted with a Kente stole (to be presented by a significant person or people in their lives, when the ceremony is in person).

 *Due to budget constraints and a minimal number of on-campus venues to accommodate our graduates, their families and the campus community, churches within the surrounding area have been our best alternative option.
 The Black Graduation Committee is currently considering other viable options to return this celebration to the UW Seattle campus.